Guest Post: Streamroot and Wowza Strengthen Their Strategic Ties

 1. Getting Started

 Start by installing Wowza Streaming Engine.
-You can request a developer license and use the Wowza quick-start guide for help if you have any questions.
+You can request a trial license and use the Wowza quick-start guide for help if you have any questions.
 Be sure to refer to the Wowza forums, which are a real gold mine for tutorials, information, and resolved issues.
 Then create an account on the Streamroot portal.
 Make sure to confirm your email address by clicking on the link you receive just after registering.
 You’ll receive a client ID that will be used later on.

 2. Configuring Your Wowza Server